Want the perfect workout program?Take Quiz

 Table of Contents:

-Cold water therapy is an umbrella term used to describe various recovery methods that use ice-cold water or other means to induce cold temperatures, including everything from ice baths to cold showers.
-The goal is to elicit different physiological benefits, such as improved recovery and decreased inflammation¹.
+Cold water therapy is an umbrella term used to describe various recovery methods that use ice-cold water or other means, like cold air for cryotherapy, to induce cold temperatures, including everything from ice baths to cold showers.
+The goal of cold therapy is to elicit different physiological benefits, such as improved recovery and decreased inflammation¹.

 The cold temperatures of ice baths trigger vasoconstriction or the narrowing of the blood vessels, ultimately decreasing blood flow and leading to benefits such as decreased inflammation and less swelling.